 you can do city sightseeing or rest at the hotel.
 In the afternoon, there will be a pre-trip discussion where we can meet our trek leader and other team members.
 Overnight at Kathmandu.

 7-8 hour's drive from Kathmandu into the western mountains.
-Through the dirt road from Dhadingbesi viewing the greenery hills, we reach Arughat, our trek start point.
-Arughat is a major town in the region and is divided into two parts with the Budhi Gandaki river flowing between them.
+Through the dirt road from Dhadingbesi viewing the greenery hills, we reach Sotikhola, our trek start point Sotikhola is a major town in the region and is divided into two parts with the Budhi Gandaki river flowing between them.
 Overnight at Tent camp.